-Social anxiety disorder (social phobia) is a persistent fear about social situations and being around people.
+Social anxiety disorder (social phobia) is a persistent and overwhelming fear of social situations.
 It's one of the most common anxiety disorders.

-A child with social anxiety disorder may cry a lot, freeze, or have tantrums.
-They may fear going to school and participating in class and school performances.
+A child with social anxiety disorder may cry more than usual, freeze, or have tantrums.
+They may fear going to school and taking part in classroom activities and school performances.

 Teens and adults with social anxiety disorder may: